Trees

 Since its creation, more than 400 trees have been planted including 137 exotic species, successfully acclimatised.

-A directory of spontaneous or introduced trees, shrubs and shrubs, produced by Dr Henri Sandoz and Dr Guy Aubert is available for download in the scientific committee section.(Lien Rubrique).
+A directory of spontaneous or introduced trees, shrubs and shrubs, produced by Dr Henri Sandoz and Dr Guy Aubert is available for download in the scientific committee section..

 Also present spontaneously